 If your income is above a certain level, you will not receive this benefit.
 Mind you, by income I mean both husband and wife or family income together.

-For example – If you make $50,000 and your wife made $35,000 in the previous year, your total income is $85,000 and that’s the amount which will determine how much of CCB payments you’ll receive monthly.
+For example – If you make $50,000 and your wife made $35,000 in the previous year, your total income is $85,000 and that’s the amount that will determine how much of CCB payments you’ll receive monthly.

 Of course, there are various other factors too but income is the main.
 This also highlights the importance of filing taxes each and every year, even if you had absolutely no income in the year prior.

 Typically, the Canada Child Benefits payments are made by direct deposit to your bank account, on or before the 20th day of the month.
-The calculations are complex, and depending on the age of the child/ children and how many there are.
+The calculations are complex, and depend on the age of the child/ children and how many there are.

 The website of the Government of Canada (canada.ca) provides an awesome calculator for you to estimate CCB payments, with reasonable accuracy, what your benefit payments can be.

 It also takes into account all the related benefits as noted above, so it may actually be a better point of reference than your personal tax accountant.